nix-community/nixvim/CONTRIBUTING.md

 There are a second set of tests, unit tests for nixvim itself, defined in `tests/lib-tests.nix` that use the `pkgs.lib.runTests` framework.

 If you want to speed up tests, we have set up a Cachix for nixvim.
 This way, only tests whose dependencies have changed will be re-run, speeding things up considerably.
-To use it, just install cachix and run `cachix use nixvim`.
+To use it, just install cachix and run `cachix use nix-community`.